woojinnn/CS-APP/README.md

 Go to [the submission website](https://gg.kaist.ac.kr/course/7/) and submit solution file(s).

-Choose the corresponding lab in ASSIGNMENTS table; upload your solution file(s); and then click the submit button.
+Choose the corresponding lab in "ASSIGNMENTS" table; upload your solution file(s); and then click the submit button.

+"SUCCESS?" just shows whether your solution runs without any errors.
+It does not necessarily mean that you get a perfect score.
-You should check the log and see if the result is as expected.
+**So please check the log and see if the result is as expected.**

 #### Tools